-- whether to override Duplicate Rules in Salesforce.
+- Describes whether to override other Duplicate Rules in Salesforce.

 Each time the integration syncs, the integration determines whether there are any potentially matching contacts before creating a possible duplicate.
 New Salsa Engage supporters are sent to Salesforce.
 However, instead of immediately creating a contact for each new supporter, the integration will first stage the record in a custom object in Salesforce called the Salsa Engage New Supporter Queue.
 Once there, the integration will use a special rule that’s installed in Salesforce’s built-in Duplicate Matching and Detection tools to compare the staged supporter with your existing contacts.
-The rule looks for an exact match on Last Name and Email as well as a "fuzzy" match on First Name.
-Click here to see what we mean by "fuzzy".
+The rule looks for an exact match on Last Name and Email as well as a 'fuzzy' match on First Name.
+Click here to see what we mean by 'fuzzy'.
+While the default matching rule is sufficient for most organizations, advanced users can add a custom matching rule that uses different logic instead.
+This is described in detail below.

 In Engage, you can opt for the integration to always create a new Contact or attempt to sync with an existing contact that matches with an existing Salesforce contact automatically, or the integration can always send those new supporters to the Salsa Engage New Supporter Queue to be resolved individually.
 This option is found under Handling New Supporters section in the Salesforce menu under the Settings tab.